 The questions types that we have seen from candidate reports generally mirror those in part 1.
 We categorize them into five main types: Word Problems, Formulae, Verbal Reasoning, Critical Reasoning, and Visualization.
 We also deduced the rate at which these questions appear part 2.

-• Formulae (20-30%) are a similar question type to word problems, but the candidate only needs to identify the formula used for calculation.
+Formulae (20-30%) is a similar question type to word problems, but the candidate only needs to identify the formula used for calculation.

 Part 2 has a near identical format to a traditional Problem-Solving Test (except for the on-screen tool like a calculator similar to Part 1’s).
 Thus, to save time, we only recommend getting familiar with the interface and mastering fundamental knowledge for a McKinsey consultant (like the issue tree, MECE, etc.) which we covered many times before.